 Adding environmental aspect to regular activities

-While covering topics from your textbook (literally any topic) think about how can you give this topic an environmental twist.
+While covering topics from your textbook (literally any topic), think about how you can give this topic an environmental twist.
 Example: Theme ‘My Birthday’ 1st or 2nd grade – almost all textbooks have this theme.

 - How can we make the birthday party more environmentally friendly?

 - What can we swap (cups, napkins, paper plates, the way we wrap presents, no balloons, etc.)

 Lead the students to discover how birthdays can be more eco-friendly, and make a pros and cons poster, or a poster to ‘green up regular events/activities such as a birthday.